 When I walk into the club this is what I see: a long, low room with vinyl-padded walls.
 Dim red lighting.
 Low seats surrounding a catwalk with two poles.
 High round tables and bar stools.
 Other job applicants already filling out application forms.
 One elderly guy in a seat by the catwalk.
-A brunette woman in towering plastic shoes with LED lights in the soles, rotating slowly on one of the poles in a yellow g-string.
+A blonde woman in towering plastic shoes with LED lights in the soles, rotating slowly on one of the poles in a yellow g-string.

 I get an application form from the bar and wait while the bartender finds a pen.
 The woman on stage looks bored as she suspends herself from the pole by her feet, chest thrust out.
 The old guy is loving it.
 I look at her breasts.

 There are a few tables not claimed by my competition.
 I take a seat and study the application form.
 Name, age, nationality, previous bar experience, and three check boxes: bar staff, hostess, dancer.
 What is a hostess?
 There is no one else in the bar.
 I check the box anyway and eye the other girls.
 Maybe I should have worn something lower cut.

 Eventually a guy in a suit and diamante earrings shows up, collects the forms, and starts interviewing at the end of the bar.
 As each applicant approaches, his heavy-lidded gaze does the slow, familiar drift from head to foot and back.
 The pole is taken by a brunette woman with a flock of butterfly tattoos.
 The old guy tips enthusiastically.